jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-2024+Objectives.md

         - advantages: CFB is considered to be faster than CBC even though it’s also sequential
         - disadvantages: if there’s an error in one block, it can carry over into the next block
       - **Output Feedback (OFB) mode**: OFB turns a block cipher into a synchronous stream cipher; based on an IV and the key, it generates keystream blocks which are then simply XORed with the plaintext data; as with CFB, the encryption and decryption processes are identical, and no padding is required
-        - advantages: OFB mode doesn't need a unique nonce for each message, which can simplify the management and generation of nonces; it's resistant to replay attacks
+        - advantages: OFB mode doesn't use chaining, so errors do not propagate; doesn't need a unique nonce for each message, which can simplify the management and generation of nonces; it's resistant to replay attacks
-        - disadvantages: no data integrity protection, vulnerability to IV management issues, potential for error propagation if a ciphertext block is corrupted, and lack of parallelization capabilities due to the dependence of the keystream on previous blocks
+        - disadvantages: no data integrity protection, vulnerability to IV management issues, and lacks parallelization capabilities due to the dependence of the keystream on previous blocks
       - **Counter (CTR) mode**: key feature is that you can parallelize encryption and decryption, and it doesn’t require chaining; it uses a counter function to generate a nonce value for each block’s encryption; the nonce number (aka the counter) gets encrypted and then XORed with the plaintext to generate ciphertext; the resulting ciphertext should also always be unique
         - advantage: CTR mode is fast, and considered to be secure
         - disadvantage: lacks integrity, so we need to use hashing